 - Keep in mind your property acquisition budget and your budget and timeline for repairs.

 - If the numbers make sense, have your real estate agent help you draw up an offer on the pre foreclosure listing.
 If the property isn’t listed with a real estate agent, then it is advisable to hire an attorney to draw up the contracts.

 Ready to start the search for your next investment property?
-Visit REDX and access up-to-date preforeclosure listings in your area, including homeowner contact information.
+Visit REDX and access up-to-date preforeclosure listings in your area.
+REDX is a prospecting platform that does the “dirty work” for you.
+It searches county court and tax records to gather hard-to-get contact information and puts it all in one place for your easy access.

 The Main Benefit of Purchasing Pre Foreclosure Listings